 - Post a missing pet advert online.
 There are several places you can post an advert to raise awareness, post it to your facebook page and make it public so people can share it, post it to your local for sale and pets pages/groups.
 There are also lost/found sections on many pets for sale websites such as Gumtree and Preloved.

 - If you have pet insurance contact your provider, depending on your level of cover some insurance policies will provide financial assistance to help print posters etc to help find your pet.

 - Don’t give up!
 Bean was missing for over 5 months before being found and taken to a vets so never give up hope of finding your pet.
 Keep posting missing ads and calling vets and charities to keep your pet fresh in peoples minds.

 We don’t like to think of our pets going missing but there are a few things we can do which could help if they were to go missing.
 Microchipping is a must for ensuring your pet can always be traced back to you if they go missing, always make sure you update your address and phone number when necessary.

 You could also purchase trackers which you can attach to your pet’s collar when they go outside, should they get lost you can then track their location using the device on their collar.
-There’s a whole host of cat and dog trackers available, find out more on the JugDog website.
+There’s a whole host of cat and dog trackers available now.
 A tracker could be the difference between getting your pet back within an hour or two compared to weeks or months spent searching for them.
 The technology is there and I would definitely recommend using it for peace of mind.

 If you have a male dog or cat then it’s highly recommended to have them neutered to stop them from wandering.
 Male pets often wander off in search of females and this can cause them to become lost.
 Neutering them can stop this behaviour and stop them from wandering off.